aaronmams/jekyll-now/_posts/2017-03-02-why rich people should give me money instead of planned parenthood.md

 The best part about my plan is that it doesn't involve influence peddling, buying votes, etc. It's simply about identifying places where people already support Planned Parenthood and helping those places establish their leverage.

 My strategy doesn't involve buying anyone's vote or changing anyone's mind.
 Under my plan if you find out that a particular district that might have been algorithmically identified as pro-PP is really, truly anti-PP you walk away.

+There you have it rich people.
+If you like Planned Parenthood and you have $1 million burning a hole in your pocket, consider giving it to me.
+I think I can get you 10-12 congressional votes which is almost halfway to the 25ish you need in order to save yourselves $500,000,000 a year.
+I'll even ballpark some probabilities for you: I think there is a:

+* 60 percent chance I can get you 10 votes for $1 million
+* 75 percent chance I can get you 6 votes for $1 million, and
+* 30 percent chance I can get you 15 votes for $1 million

+Also, I work cheap...If you hired a real strategy firm they'd charge you $500 an hour for the same stuff I just gave you for free.